rzf16/rzf16.github.io/_posts/2022-02-07-jan-review.md

 | :--: |
 | First attempt at sesame balls (ignore the burnt ones) |

 | ![Sesame Balls](/assets/img/blog/2022-02-07-jan-review/belle_isle.jpeg) |
 | :--: |
 | Visiting Belle Isle with the roomies! |

 ## School
 Grad school is awesome!
 First off, everyone I've met and worked with has been great - friendly, smart, and collaborative.
 In terms of coursework, for the first time in my college career, I feel like every single one of my classes are both extremely interesting and extremely useful.
 With substantially smaller class sizes, the professors also are much more accessible to students.
-Finally, I'm excited that all of my courses are project-based; I've held the belief for a while now that project-based learning leads to signficantly better student engagement and long-horizon knowledge retention compared to exam-based systems.
+Finally, I'm excited that all of my courses are project-based; I've held the belief for a while now that project-based learning leads to significantly better student engagement and long-horizon knowledge retention compared to exam-based systems.
 Plus, they're a lot more fun :smile:.

 ## Career
 The job search went amazing this year!
 I started looking in early January and applied to a dozen or so internships.
 This year, I was really gunning for the NASA Jet Propulsion Lab.
 JPL embodies exactly what I want in a job right now: doing meaningful, technically challenging, and "cool" work alongside extremely passionate people.
-I was fortunate enough to interview for two positions there and receive offers for both!
+I was fortunate enough to interview and receive offers for two positions there!
 I ended up accepting an offer working on motion planning for autonomous sampling - a near-perfect fit for my interests.
 Needless to say, I'm absolutely thrilled and can't wait for the summer!

 When I initially applied, I didn't think I had a shot.
 My previous research and industry experience wasn't very well-aligned with my current interests, my prior internship wasn't very presitigous, and I hadn't even received interviews from them the past two years.
 Don't let your own insecurities stop you from pursuing your goals - we will always be our own worst critics.